7 Ways to keep your kids busy that don't involve technology

 Cracking eggs, dipping your hands in dough, going hunting for lumps… and of course licking the spoon by way of reward: what child doesn’t like doing that?
 Whatever the recipe, you can always turn your child into a little assistant.
 Enough to teach them new flavours, review the cooking calculations and conversions depending on their age, give them responsibilities, all whilst creating lovely memories!

-3. Waken the artist lying dormant within them
+3. Awaken the artist within them

 Why not try and make your child a future rock star by getting them to listen to music (or by giving them an instrument if you have one to hand)?
 Then when my ears are overwhelmed, I can move on to calmer, more hands-on activities which are just as fun.
 Simple to carry out, cheap, it’s a good way to keep occupied whilst developing their creativity.
 DIY workshops, making decorative objects, there’s so much to do!
 Not to mention the timeless salt dough, or edible paintings for the food lovers…